workgena/awesome-hardware/keyboards/index.md

 # Awesome Keyboards

 Keyboards grouped by size and sorted by awesomeness.
 The selection criteria are: comfort, features, programmability, switchers type.
 100%-size keyboards are remnant of the past.
-If you need separate numpad you should by the separate "Number Pad Keyboard".
+If you need numpad you should by the separate "Number Pad Keyboard".
 But still, below you will find some full-size keyboards only because they have some really unique and awesome features.
-Wrist reset is good addition, can be bought separately.
+Wrist reset is good addition, better to buy separately.

 - 60% / Compact Keyboards
   * Happy Hacking Professional 2